Prices from £9.99

 Do not take Loperamide past the expiry date printed on the packaging.

 Never throw away medicine via household or water waste, as this can harm the environment.
 Take any unwanted or expired medicine to your local pharmacy and ask them to dispose them for you.

 Always keep medicine out of the sight and reach of children and pets.

 Never share your medicine with anyone else, even if they have the same symptoms as you.

 Do not take Loperamide longer than two weeks if you have IBS.
-Stop taking the drug if you see no improvement within 48 hours whether it is for acute or IBS-related diarrh
+Stop taking Loperamide if you see no improvement within 48 hours whether it is for acute or IBS-related diarrhoea.

-Stop taking this drug if you have any serious side effects or if your doctor tells you to stop after you report side effects.
+Stop taking Loperamide if you have any serious side effects or if your doctor tells you to stop after you report side effects.